Multi-Domain Security for 6G ISAC: Challenges and Opportunities in Transportation: Integrated Multi-Domain Secure ISAC

 \subsection{Dynamic Security Adaptation}

 Following anomaly detection, ISAC systems must also react quickly to contain threats before they propagate across domains.
 Dynamic security adaptation closes the loop by allowing the network to reconfigure itself in real time when inconsistencies appear.
-At the physical-layer, nodes may sharpen beam patterns, randomize RIS phases and improve radar resolution to reduce exposure toward suspicious directions and enhance situational awareness.
+At the physical-layer, nodes may sharpen beampatterns, randomize RIS phases and improve radar resolution to reduce exposure toward suspicious directions.
 The protocol domain can respond by escalating authentication, adding multi-factor checks and switching to alternative observables for key generation when an existing observable becomes unreliable.
 At the cyber-physical domain, systems can raise trust thresholds and request confirmation from nearby sensors.
 These measures work best when coordinated.
 For instance, RSUs can gather anomaly reports and issue updated trust metrics and beam policies while infrastructure-less networks such as UAV swarms and V2V clusters adapt collaboratively through consensus and federated learning.
+Similarly, as shown in Fig.\,\ref{fig_KAP_vs_Alice_velocity_paper}, the mobility-induced key agreement fluctuations exemplify the run‑time stability checks that can trigger adaptive responses, such as switching key generation observables and adjusting re‑keying frequency when legitimate reconciliation becomes unreliable.\revv{\footnote{\revv{Depending on the anomaly source and urgency, adaptation may remain local (e.g., reshaping beams, RIS randomization, rekeying) or be escalated to infrastructure-level measures such as protocol switching and fallback modes, while reusing existing ISAC measurements and protocol metadata to keep overhead manageable.}}}